WebSite48VoltsCGS/Stage-Web-Project-2023/README.md

 Day 9 (22/06/23)
 - [09:00-11:00] Created of a new base project under a common GitHub repository
 - [11:00-11:30] Fixed javaScript related to "Dropdown"
+- [11:30-12:05] Added hidden password
+- [12:05-13:00] Lunch break
+- [13:00-13:45] Work meeting: Mundane exchanges
+- [13:45-14:00] Added user login after account creation

 ## To do list
+- OpenClassrooms
     - Build Your First Web Pages With HTML and CSS
     - Learn Programming With JavaScript
     - Write JavaScript for the Web
     - Create a Web Application With Django
         - Write Maintainable Python Code
             - Learn Programming With Python
                 - Learn Python Basics
                     - Understanding the Web
                 - Set Up a Python Environment
         - Create Web Page Layouts With CSS
         - Manage Your Code Project With Git and GitHub
             - Learn the Command Line in Terminal
     - Intermediate Django

 - Authentification system
     - Django Login and Logout Tutorial